Mote science, sustainability and service grow in 2017

 In January, Mote released the first episodes of its marine science education podcast, “Two Sea Fans.”
 During each recorded audio episode, hosts Joe Nickelson and Hayley Rutger interview Mote scientists, educators and their partners about ocean topics that matter to them — from rescuing sea turtles, finding probiotics for fish and studying sharks in Cuba to breeding jellyfish and delving into deep-sea mud.

-Update: New episodes continue to debut about every two weeks at mote.org/podcasts and as free downloads through iTunes.
+Update: New episodes continue to debut about every two weeks and are available as free downloads through iTunes.

 - Mote tests Barnacle Stop® product